-Format of the Thesis Defense: The format of the defense must be agreed upon by the student and supervisory committee, but normally involves a 20-30-minute oral presentation of the research by the student, time for questions from the public audience, time for questions from the supervisory committee (after the public audience has been excused), and time for the supervisory committee to discuss and determine the outcome of the defense (after the student has been excused).
+Format of the Thesis Defense: The format of the defense must be agreed upon by the student and supervisory committee, but normally it involves a 20-30-minute oral presentation of the research by the student, time for questions from the public audience, time for questions from the supervisory committee (after the public audience has been excused), and time for the supervisory committee to discuss and determine the outcome of the defense (after the student has been excused).
 Normally, the student is informed of the outcome of the defense immediately following the supervisory committee's discussion.

-Scheduling the Thesis Defense: The student is responsible for scheduling the defense at a time that is convenient to supervisory committee members, reserving a room where the defense will be held, reserving necessary equipment from Teaching and Learning Technologies and sending the date/time, location, thesis title, and abstract to the Administrative Assistant.
-The Administrative Assistant will post the announcements of the defense.
+Scheduling the Thesis Defense: The student is responsible for working with the supervisory committee to schedule the defense at a time that is convenient for the supervisory committee members, reserving a room or setting up a Zoom link where the defense will be held, reserving necessary equipment from Teaching and Learning Technologies and sending the date/time, location, thesis title, and abstract to the

+Administrative Assistant or the appropriate Department staff.
 Please email linguistics@utah.edu to reserve a room for your defense.